cube-js/cube/guides/real-time-dashboard/content/2_cubejs_backend_with_mongodb.md

 add more complex logic into your Cube.js schema.
 You can learn more about data schema and its features [here](https://cube.dev/docs/getting-started-cubejs-schema).
-In our case, we want to create several advanced measures and dimensions for our real time dashboard.
+In our case, we want to create several advanced measures and dimensions for our real-time dashboard.

 Replace the content of `schema/Events.js` with the following.